If You Find This Valuable, Please Share:

 How to implement: Daily priority check: “Am I pursuing what profits the soul or what profits the world?
 Are my decisions driven by eternal values or temporary pressures?”

-PART IV.
+PART VII.
 What Survives When Everything Else Crumbles

 Soul Architecture: Building From Something Deeper